tubstrr/seo/README.md

 useSeo(options);
 ```

+#### addSeo() composable
+the `addSeo()` composable is essentially the same set of function calls as the `useSeo()` composable, although with one key difference.  `addSeo()` will only update the options that you pass into it, it will not merge with the base configuration, and will not create the Organization, Website, Webpage, or Breadcrumb schemas.
+Will allow you to add `schemas` to the page from a block level, example being an Accordion block that needs to create an FAQ Schema.

 #### Full SEO Options

 These are all the options that the `useSeo()` will use.
 When the composable is called, it will merge the `options` object that is passed into the function, with `nuxt.config.seo` object, preferring the object passed into the function.